Textured Skin

 Dead Skin Cell Buildup

-This is common as you age.
-It also happens when your skin barrier is damaged or dehydrated.
+This is more common with ageing and may also occur when the skin barrier is compromised or dehydrated.
 Exfoliation can help remove buildup, but over-exfoliating weakens the skin barrier.
 Balance matters.

 Sun Damage and UV Exposure

-UV exposure damages collagen and elastin over time, making skin thicker, rougher, and less even.
+UV exposure can damage collagen and elastin over time, which may make skin feel thicker, rougher, or less even.
 In Australia, regular sun exposure accelerates texture changes, especially on the face.
 Sunscreen helps prevent further damage, but cannot reverse existing texture issues.

 Acne, Inflammation, and Scarring